ZeusLN/zeus-docs/docs/for-users/using-zeus/home.md

 **To receive a payment**

 You slide right any of the wallets (LN or onchain) and you will be prompted with a screen, where you can choose from top tabs **Lightning** or **Onchain**.
 Optional you could put a description / memo to the payment and will be displayed also to the payer.
 Put the amount in sats and will display also the amount in fiat currency bellow.
 Click on **Create invoice** and will display a QR code and invoice string to be shared with your payer.

+**Transactions log**

+By sliding up the small arrow **^** at the bottom of the main screen you could access the full log of wallet transactions.
+Click on any of the listed items and you could see more details about that transaction.